karunakarrao/DevOps/Docker/Docker-notes.md

 -----------------------------
 docker containers can be created using `$ docker create` command. this will not start the container until you start it using `$ docker start` command.

- 	$ docker create nginx			--> create
+ 	$ docker create nginx			--> create a new container, it will be in "created" state
-  	$ docker create --name my-nginx nginx	-->
+  	$ docker create --name my-nginx nginx	--> naming cotainer as "my-nginx"
    	$ docker create --label env=DEV nginx	--> label the containers.
     	$ docker create -e key1=value1	nginx 	--> setting env variables.

 run:
 -----------------------------
-docker cotainer can be created and started at a time using `$ docker run ` command.
+docker containers can be "created and started" at  the sametime using `$ docker run ` command.

 	$ docker run nignx 			--> it creates & starts nginx container, and docker daemon will give a unique name to it.
 	$ docker run --name my-nginx nginx 	--> it creates & starts nginx container named as my-nginx
 	$ docker run -d nginx 			--> container run in background
 	$ docker run -it nginx /bin/bash 	--> this will open a terminal to connect with running container

+ 	$ docker run -c 0.5 -d nginx		--> assign CPU units 0.5 means half CPU
+  	$ docker run -m 512M -d nginx		--> assign MEMORY units 512MB to a container

+   	$ docker run -l env=PROD -d nginx	--> Label a container with PROD
+    	$ docker run --label env=DEV -d nginx	--> Lable a container with DEV

+     	$ docker run -e key1=value1 nginx	--> passing environment varialbes

      	$ docker run -p 8080:80 nginx 		--> publish the nginx to external network using host-port 8080 (-p <host-Port>:<container-port> )
  	$ docker run -p 8081:80 nginx 		--> We can't map the nginx with same host port, so we used 8081 port.
 	$ docker run –p 3306:3306 mysql 	--> publish mysql port
 	$ docker run –p 192.168.1.5:8000:5000 kodekloud/simple-webapp	-->

+ 	$ docker run -v

  Note: if we map a container-port 80 with host-port 8080, we can't map another container with same 8080 port, because its already been used (error: Bind for 0.0.0.0:8080 failed: port is already allocated.).
 So, we have to use different port.

 start/stop:
 -----------------------------
-	$ docker create --name my-nginx nginx --> creates nginx container, named as my-nginx
+	$ docker create  nginx 		--> creates nginx container, named as my-nginx
 	$ docker start my-nginx		--> starts newly created nginx
 	$ docker stop my-nginx 		--> stop nginx container, it will be avaiable to restart again
 	$ docker kill my-nginx 		--> it will obruptly kills the nginx container